marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-fluent-api-with-vb-net.md

     End Class
 ```

+?

 ## Define a Derived Context

-We’re about to start to using types from the Entity Framework so we need to add the EntityFramework NuGet package.
+We?re about to start to using types from the Entity Framework so we need to add the EntityFramework NuGet package.

--   **Project –&gt; Manage NuGet Packages…**
+-   **Project ?&gt; Manage NuGet Packages?**
-    Note: If you don’t have the **Manage NuGet Packages…** option you should install the [latest version of NuGet](http://visualstudiogallery.msdn.microsoft.com/27077b70-9dad-4c64-adcf-c7cf6bc9970c)
+    Note: If you don?t have the **Manage NuGet Packages?** option you should install the [latest version of NuGet](http://visualstudiogallery.msdn.microsoft.com/27077b70-9dad-4c64-adcf-c7cf6bc9970c)
 -   Select the **Online** tab
 -   Select the **EntityFramework** package
 -   Click **Install**

-Now it’s time to define a derived context, which represents a session with the database, allowing us to query and save data.
+Now it?s time to define a derived context, which represents a session with the database, allowing us to query and save data.
 We define a context that derives from System.Data.Entity.DbContext and exposes a typed DbSet&lt;TEntity&gt; for each class in our model.

 -   Add a new class to the project, enter **SchoolContext** for the class name
 -   Replace the contents of the new class with the following code